-Gourmet Night—will be held on April 12.
+Gourmet Night—will be held on May 10.
 Doors open at 6 p.m., dinner at 6:30.
-This month's menu is: Roasted Monkfish, Lobster Veloute' on Artisanal Pasta, Honey and Balsamic Roasted Brussel Sprouts, and Dessert by Dan.
-We'll also feature a small bite of 'Try it, you'll like it': Mushroom Consommé.
-We will be offering a gluten free version but please make note of it with your reservation.
+This month's menu is Bob's Barbeque Sampler: Brisket, Ribs, Sausage bites, Brined and smoked Turkey, Award winning Just Smokin' Around BBQ sauce, Pimento cheese stuffed Hushpuppies, 5 Bean Salad, Peach Cobbler, 'Try it, you'll like it': Roasted Bone Marrow.
 Call the office to make your reservation, or pay online at allsaintsmd.org/gourmet—night.php.
-For our Agape' menu, the cost is $18.00 per person.
+Reservations should be made by noon on Monday, May 8.
+For our Barbeque menu, the cost is $18.00 per person.
 Childcare is provided—please be sure to mention it when you RSVP.

 In the Community

-Feed A Family Food Bank—Donors are always needed to provide meals, especially in the coming months.
+Feed A Family Food Bank—This week the Cribb family provided meals to feed a family.
+Donors are always needed to provide meals, especially in the coming months.
 You will find a sign—up sheet in the Lower Gathering Space.
 Informational flyers are located in the pocket near the sign—up sheet.
 Anyone may contribute other non—perishable food items by placing them in the bin in the Lower Gathering Space.

 Announcements are due in the church office no later than the Monday prior to the Sunday you would like announcement printed.
 Announcements will generally run for no more than 3 weeks and may be edited for content and space available.